Skip to main content

 The shift to hybrid learning environments brings with it some different responsibilities for teachers.
 Whereas when all the students are in the room, you can “swoop in” to clarify or redirect, you can “go with the flow” and adjust your plans on the spot, and you don’t have to anticipate as much as react . […]

-While there is certainly a place in a hybrid learning environment for face-to-face (in-person or remote) instruction, a large part of a student’s day when working from home or school needs to involve engaging in tackling instructional activities.
-For the greatest results, start with thinking through how we learn and selecting activities to support that. […]
+While there is certainly a place in your learning environment for whole-group instruction, a large part of a student’s day needs to involve engaging in tackling instructional activities.
+For the greatest results, start with thinking through how we learn and selecting activities to support that.
+Consider the learning progression (from the brain’s-eye view): Ah, to […]

 Anchoring the Learning

-We all learn best when we are motivated to learn, and the intrinsic motivation of interest, pride, and “felt need” works much better than the extrinsic motivation of rewards, peer pressure, and fear!
-When students alternate between learning in school and learning remotely at home, how can educators ensure an “Atmosphere of Continual Motivation” to […]
+revised 11/26/23 We all learn best when we are motivated to learn, and the intrinsic motivation of interest, pride, and “felt need” works much better than the extrinsic motivation of rewards, peer pressure, and fear!
+How do you build an intrinsic motivation to learn?
+Anchor the learning to some bigger problem or challenge that motivates […]